MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-export-data.md

 ---
 title: Export Your Business Central Data to Excel
 description: You can export your financial reports and business intelligence data from Business Central to Excel, or open your data in Excel.
 author: edupont04
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: analysis, reporting, financial report, business intelligence, BI, Excel ms.search.form: 9901, 9018, 9020, 9022, 9027
+ms.search.keywords: analysis, reporting, financial report, business intelligence, BI, Excel ms.search.form: 9901 ms.date: 04/01/2021
-ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 912309636020923e522ea3060abf814c179dcbb1
+ms.openlocfilehash: 02493bee3940bf1416c2485b0b45016edbca9baa
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
+ms.sourcegitcommit: f9143302b8271f5924a027cacdf29dc37c95f4c6
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
+ms.lasthandoff: 04/29/2022
-ms.locfileid: "8521400"
+ms.locfileid: "8655192"
 ---
-# <a name="exporting-your-business-data-to-excel"></a>Exporting Your Business Data to Excel
+# <a name="export-your-business-data-to-excel"></a>Export Your Business Data to Excel

-If you want to work with your data from [!INCLUDE[prod_short](includes/prod_short.md)] in Excel, you can open all lists in Excel and work with it there.
-Similarly, if you want to cancel your subscription for [!INCLUDE[prod_short](includes/prod_short.md)], you can export your data to Excel so that you can take it with you.
+Excel is a powerful tool to work with data.
+From inside [!INCLUDE[prod_short](includes/prod_short.md)], you can open any list in Excel.
+You can even modify data in Excel and then submit it back to [!INCLUDE [prod_short](includes/prod_short.md)].
+The same capability makes it easy for you to take your data with you if you decide to cancel your subscription.

 ## <a name="opening-lists-in-excel"></a>Opening Lists in Excel

 You can open data in Excel from any journal, list, or worksheet.
 You just open the page that you want, and then choose **Open in Excel**.
 For example, open the list of customers (search for **Customers**), and then choose **Open in Excel**.
 Your browser will prompt you to open or save the generated Excel workbook.

 > [!NOTE]
 > Use this option when you do not want to make changes and publish those changes back to [!INCLUDE[prod_short](includes/prod_short.md)].

-Each list includes a number of columns, and the export to Excel will include any columns that are in your current view.
-If you want to add or remove columns before you open the list in Excel, you simply open the shortcut menu for any column and then specify which columns that you want to see.
-This list of columns is different for most lists, and it reflects the structure in the database where your data is stored.
-If you are not sure what type of data a certain column contains, you can add it to your view and then decide if you want to remove it again.
+Each list includes some columns.
+The export to Excel includes any columns that are in your current view.
+Change the columns by opening the shortcut menu for any column, and then specifying which columns that you want to see.
+The list of columns is different for most lists.
+The columns reflect the structure in the database that stores your data.
+If you aren't sure what type of data a certain column contains, add it to your view.
+You can always remove it again.

 ### <a name="edit-data-in-excel"></a>Edit Data in Excel

 Your [!INCLUDE[prod_short](includes/prod_short.md)] experience includes an add-in for Excel so you can edit data in Excel.
 For more information, see [Analysing Financial Statements in Microsoft Excel](finance-analyze-excel.md).

 ## <a name="exporting-data-to-other-finance-systems"></a>Exporting Data to Other Finance Systems

 If you decide to cancel your subscription for [!INCLUDE[prod_short](includes/prod_short.md)], you can export your data to Excel and take it with you to your next finance system.

-You can export all pages, of course, but that might be more than you really need.
+You can export all pages, but that might be more than you really need.
 So consider exporting the following essential pages, and remember to add all columns as described earlier:

 * Chart of Accounts
 * Customers